Wanda Robson: Activism

 Wanda Robson's activism was deeply influenced by her sister, civil rights activist Viola Desmond.
 Robson has discussed how her sister's arrest made her more aware of the systemic racism in Canada and influenced her teaching and activism later in life.
 She played a pivotal role in obtaining a posthumous pardon for Viola in 2010, with the government of Canada acknowledging the injustice of her 1946 arrest for challenging racial segregation at the Roseland Theatre in New Glasgow, Nova Scotia.

-Robson was a fiercely passionate speaker who advocated for social justice and human rights in Canada.
-It is noteworthy that as a result of Robson's advocacy, her sister Viola Desmond was memorialized on the Canadian $10 bank note.
-Desmond is the first Canadian woman ever to be featured on a regular bank note.
+Robson advocated for social justice and human rights in Canada.
+It is noteworthy that partially as a result of Robson's advocacy, her sister Viola Desmond was memorialized on the Canadian $10 bank note, the first Canadian woman ever to be featured on a regular bank note.
 Robson believed that education was extremely important.
 She spoke at many educational events, where she discussed the importance of a future free of racial discrimination.

 Robson served three terms on the Nova Scotia Advisory Council for the Status of Women.

 In 2022, Robson received the Order of Nova Scotia.